pierskarsenbarg/pierskarsenbarg.github.com_old/piers-karsenbarg-cv.markdown

 individual and as part of a team.
 I have had an interest in IT for most of my life and try to keep abreast of all the latest innovations in Internet-related technology.
-Although all my commercial work has been in C# and ASP.NET I am also proficiant in PHP (including the use of CodeIgniter MVC framework) and am starting to learn Django/Python.
+Although all my commercial work has been in C# and ASP.NET I am also proficient in PHP (including the use of CodeIgniter MVC framework) and am starting to learn Django/Python.
 I am also a big advocate of the Open Source software movement.